telefonicaid/iotagent-node-lib/README.md

 * **lazy**: list of lazy attributes of the device.
 For each attribute, its `name` and `type` must be provided.
 * **commands**: list of commands attributes of the device.
 For each attribute, its `name` and `type` must be provided.
 * **active**: list of active attributes of the device.
 For each attribute, its `name` and `type` must be provided.
+* **staticAttributes**: this attributes will be added to all the entities of this group 'as is'.
 * **internalAttributes**: optional section with free format, to allow specific IoT Agents to store information along with the devices in the Device Registry.

 #### POST /iot/agent/:agentName/services